dldevinc/paper-admin/README.md

 ## Patches

-Some third-party libraries override the standard Django templates and within the `paper_admin` interface look disfigured.
+Some third-party libraries override the standard Django templates and within the `paper-admin` interface look disfigured.
 To fix these, you can use the patches included in this package.

 The following patches are available: